iGardening Logo Large Transparent Background

 Abelia x grandiflora offers incredible versatility in garden design.
 Here are some ideas for incorporating it into your landscape:

-• Hedges and Screens: Plant densely to create an informal hedge or screen, offering both privacy and an attractive visual barrier.
+• Hedges and Screens: Plant densely to create an informal hedge or screen, offering privacy and an attractive visual barrier.

 • Mixed Shrub Borders: Combine with other flowering shrubs or perennials to create a multi-seasonal display.
 Its attractive foliage and flowers complement a range of plants.